aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 ## Jetstream options

 To install Laravel jetstream we can use the --jet option.
-This can be combined with the git options.
+This can be combined with the git or github options from the last section.

-Also we can specify the UI stack that the jetstream project, livewire or inertia, should use so we dont have to specify it interactively
+Also we can specify the UI stack, livewire or inertia, that the jetstream project should use so we don't have to specify it interactively.

 Finally we can add the --teams option of Laravel jetstream to add team account functionality.
+If we don't specify --teams the installer will prompt us.
+The default choice is no teams functionality if we just hit the return key.

 Below are various combinations of these options:

-create a new Laravel jetstream project
+Create a new Laravel jetstream project and create a Github repo.

 ```bash
 laravel new mynewapp --jet --github